For most areas of the United States, winter gardening is easy to do and full of delicious rewards.

 Low tunnels are affordable, reusable, and incredibly simple to set up and take down.
 They’re basically wire caging that you stick into the ground then cover with special polyethylene plastic sheets.
 We’ve had our tunnels and polyethylene for over three years and they work as well as the day we bought them.

-If you want to buy low tunnels for your fall or winter garden, here are the ones we’d recommend:
+If you want to buy low tunnels for fall or winter gardening, here are the ones we’d recommend:

 - Small Gardens – If you want to buy everything you need in a single kit, this is a good one.
 It’s 9 ft long x 2 ft wide x 18″ tall.
 If you only have one or two garden beds to cover, this is probably ideal.